abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 ```

 ### Testcontainers
-Used to write Integration tests, use Database Migration like Flyway to populate database container.
+Used to write Integration tests.

 Create ephemeral external dependencies like databases, MQs, etc.. for test purposes.
 Pulls Docker images and runs containers for test scope & duration, needs Docker pre-installed on the system to work.

+Use Database Migration like Flyway to populate database container, or use an init `.sql` file containing queries to populate container DB [(link)](https://www.testcontainers.org/modules/databases/jdbc).

 ```java
 @SpringBootTest